Abhi23run/Multimodal_COT_Reasoning/README.md

 <h2 id="Background"> Introduction/Background/Motivation </h2>
 The advent of deep learning has led to the development of powerful language models (LMs) that excel in various tasks, such as question-answering, translation, and sentiment analysis.
 However, there is still potential for improvement, particularly in enhancing their reasoning abilities and incorporating multimodal data like images.
-This report investigates the potential impact of combining Chain-of-Thought reasoning (CoT) <a href="#20"> [20] </a> and Visual Question Answering (VQA) [18] techniques to improve LMs’ accuracy in solving multiple-choice questions.
+This report investigates the potential impact of combining Chain-of-Thought reasoning (CoT) <a href="#20"> [20] </a> and Visual Question Answering (VQA) <a href="#18"> [18] </a> techniques to improve LMs’ accuracy in solving multiple-choice questions.